salamelek/tradingAIPython/README.txt

     - Tried a bit modifying the beta parameter
     - Tried to not shuffle (it works it seems?)
     - Tried cosine similarity (Does it really works so well?)

+Cosine similarity:
+    seems to yield better results, but I still have to fine tune it.